 Step context

-Every loop’s run() receives a step object as its second argument. step exposes two methods — do for checkpointed work, waitForScan for suspending until a scan completes.
-Inside a step.do callback, you also receive a context object (ctx) that gives that step access to the platform’s built-in connectors.
+Every workflow loop’s run() receives a step object as its second argument. step exposes checkpointed work (do), suspension primitives (waitForScan, waitForVoiceComplete), and inside a step.do callback you also receive a context object (ctx) that gives that step access to the platform’s built-in tools.

 Step